 One noteworthy silent film studio was operated by producer Richard Norman, whose visionary pictures created positive, lead roles for African-American actors, a stark contrast to the standards of the time.

 Today, in historic Old Arlington, you can find the home of Norman Studios, the only known remaining silent film studio complex in Jacksonville.
 The studio is being transformed into the Jacksonville Silent Film Museum.

 In 2003, The Flying Ace, Norman’s signature film achievement, made its debut at the inaugural Jacksonville Film Festival after 75 years out of public sight.
-The festival, held annually in October revives Jacksonville’s glorious moviemaking past by serving as a destination for the independent film community and paving the way for a new generation of talent.
+The annual festival revives Jacksonville’s glorious moviemaking past by serving as a destination for the independent film community and paving the way for a new generation of talent.

 Historic picture palaces still in operation today in Jacksonville include The Florida Theatre, built in 1927 as the largest movie palace in Jacksonville and one of only four remaining grand movie palaces of the era in the state, and the San Marco Theater, built in 1938 as an Art Deco masterpiece and currently shows first-run blockbusters and cult classics.